DMacMakes/dmdocs/content/en/torrens/ise102/week11/index.md

 There are more files in this project, let's make sure you're still correctly delivering the assessment with all the files you need and none of the stuff you don't!
   1. Clean and zip the solution (as we do for assessments), email your zip to your lecturer by by next Tuesday.

-### Collections
+### Containers
-If you want to add multiple fruit and/or you want to attempt to make a make growing snake for the assessment, read about Collections in the notes above and work through the fruit vector exercise.
+If you want to add multiple fruit and/or you want to attempt to make a make growing snake for the assessment, read about Containers in the notes above and work through the fruit vector exercise.

 I'll cover them in the homework review session, I'll also answer general questions.